-To measure the outcomes and impact of Maine Cancer Foundation's grantmaking.
+To measure the outcomes and impact of Challenge Cancer 2020.

 We would like to thank all the Maine Cancer Foundation grantees who provided information and data related to the grants so that outcomes could be calculated for this report.

 The report was prepared by the research team at Market Decisions Research of Portland, Maine (www.marketdecisions.com).